duju211/rvest_tsg/README.md

 And there you go!
 A complete website scraped in a polite way and displayed with a nice word cloud.
-Future updates of this analysis are quickly done, because only new content is scraped and old content is saved in the background.
+Future updates of this analysis are quickly done, because only new content is scraped, and old content is saved in the background.
 Happy times!
 Looking forward to further adventures using the techniques introduced in the above.